farzanehrmz13/ML-with-Python-/README.md

 # ML-with-Python-
-I'm gonna add some projects to this repository.
+I'm gonna add some ML with Py projects to this repository.